bloodyowl/js/README.md

 ## chaining

-avoid chaining or indent it correctly
+If you use chaining, make sure to indent to make it readable.

 ```javascript
 gulp.src("foo")